-Reaching out and growing as a person and as an artist, Elana began to explore the theme of germination, developing organic shapes of seedpods, sprouting, and growing, using mostly maple wood.
+Growing as a person and as an artist, Elana explored the theme of germination, using mostly maple wood to develop organic shapes of seed pods, sprouting, and growing.
 This series is not yet complete; she got as far as seeds and a few versions of sprouts, when she received a commission for a full-blown, mature tree growing up the wall of a home.
-More recently she is working on another commission for a smaller tree (coming soon to this gallery).
+Then she received another commission for a smaller “Family Tree.”
 There are gaps to fill in this series!
 If you are moved to commission a sculpture of seeds sprouting, or a shoot, tendril, sprig, seedling or sapling, please call Elana right away.

 - Seeds (2′ 8″ w x 2′ 8″ h) – The sculpture is so vibrant and warm it seems alive to me.
 It seems not to be a set of separate pieces of wood but a whole, an organic whole new piece of wood with grains and colors merging and meshing in a beautiful new way.

 - Sprouting 1 (3′ w x 4′ h) – Elana’s mosaic is a multisensory feast.
 It’s sensual to touch and alluring to the eye.

 - Sprouting 5 (1′ 6″ w x 2′ 3″ h) – We have one of the “Sprouting” sculptures from Elana’s “Germination series.”
 It’s amazing.
 The beautiful wood adds warmth to the room.
 It’s so soothing to live with; it has a flow.
 We and our guests enjoy the organic nature of the design.
 It brings an essence of the outside natural world into our home.
 People who visit us notice it right away and they want to talk about it.